stonefl/LearningHadoop2/README.md

 ### Section 2.2 Overview of Hue GUI

-Exploring the Hue, a graphical user interface for Hadoop, to get familiar with the interface.
+Exploring the Hue, a graphic user interface for Hadoop, to get familiar with the interface.

 * Navigate to the Hue page on top of the page, which takes to the home page for Hue.